thomknoe/pix2grasshopper/readme.md

 ![pix2grasshopper header](https://github.com/thomknoe/pix2grasshopper/blob/main/Images/pix2grasshopper_header.png)

 pix2grasshopper is an OpenAI-integrated Grasshopper component set that processes digital images, with a particular emphasis on patterns found in nature, using CLIP to classify images, JSON to store descriptions, and ChatGPT to generate functional GhPython scripts with generating slider parameters and optional error handling methods.
-It helps designers bypass any linguistic limitations and create a workflow where their inspiration—often rooted in visual and spatial understanding—directly informs the design process without the need for translation into code-specific language.
+It helps designers bypass any linguistic limitations and creates a workflow where their inspiration—often rooted in visual and spatial understanding—directly informs the design process without the needing translation into code-specific language.
 The primary users for this component set are students, bio-inspired designers, parametric designers, and 3D artists.

 # Quick start